Skip to content

 Ordinance violation citation, instead of state statute: A police officer has discretion.
 She can cite drivers with a local or city Ordinance violation; rather than a Minnesota Statute.
 And if they do, you should be able to pay the fine; but without it going on your Minnesota Driver’s License Record.

 This is something a police officer can, in his or her discretion, decide to do for you.
 Prosecutors can, too.
-For more on this in Minneapolis, as an example, see our Minneapolis Criminal Lawyer page.
+For more on this in Minneapolis, as an example, see:

-stay of adjudication prevents the Court Administrator from certifying a traffic conviction to the Minnesota Department of Public Safety.
+A stay of adjudication prevents the Court Administrator from certifying a traffic “conviction” to the Minnesota Department of Public Safety.
 That means it won’t go on the Minnesota Driver’s License Record.
-But, note the above exception for commercial drivers.

 There are many potential defenses to a speeding charge.
 But most people who get speeding tickets have a clean record over the previous five years.
 And this is favorable.
 A person with a clean record has a better chance of getting a clean-record outcome – though at a cost.

 But a prosecutor may not be willing to offer that, at least not yet.
-So here is a discussion of some defenses.
+So here is a discussion of some defenses for the trial.

 Even if you were over the posted on the highway, was the speed reasonable and prudent?
 Intent can play a role here as well.
 And relevant factors could include road conditions, traffic conditions, incline, mechanical issues, etc.